-At the center of the Google security model is our Information Security Team consisting of more than 750 top experts in information, application, and network security.
+At the center of the Google security model is our Information Security Team consisting of top experts in information, application, and network security.
 This team is tasked with maintaining the company’s defense systems, developing security review processes, building security infrastructure and implementing Google’s security policies.
 Their notable achievements include: discovering the Heartbleed vulnerability, starting a reward program for reporting software security issues, and implementing an “SSL by default” policy at Google.

 Google data centers feature a layered security model, including safeguards like custom-designed electronic access cards, alarms, vehicle access barriers, perimeter fencing, metal detectors, and biometrics.
 The data center floor features laser beam intrusion detection.